snowplow/snowbridge/docs/new_docs/reference/transformations.md

 ### Example use cases

-#### Generic: Filter, transform and set partition key based on values in the data.
+#### Generic: Filter, transform and set destination partition key based on values in the data.

 For this example, the input data is a json string which looks like this: `{"name": "Bruce", "id": "b47m4n", "batmobileCount": 1}`.